-If you've been inspired by our stories about wildlife spotting in Shetland, the sea otter capital of the UK, or dining on the archipelago's fabulous salt grass fed lamb and cold water seafood you may want to add a visit to your UK vacation or holiday.
-Use these information resources to find out how to get there and to plan your trip.
+If you've been inspired by stories about wildlife spotting in Shetland, the sea otter capital of the UK, or dining on the archipelago's fabulous salt grass-fed lamb and cold water seafood you may want to add a visit to your UK vacation or holiday.

 Onward flights land in the far south of Mainland, at Sumburgh, the airport serving Lerwick, Shetland's capital, about half an hour away.
 It is one of only two in the world to have a road crossing its runway.
 Few driving experiences are more memorable than being held at the crossing by a gate while a plane takes off right in front of you, and this could just be your first experience in Shetland, as you leave the airport in your hire car.